WHAT DOES 'REFORMED' MEAN?

 We consider ourselves to be evangelical.
 This word can be understood (or misunderstood) in different ways, and most commonly, it's associated with the realm of politics.
 We're not evangelical in a political sense, but in its more classical definition, which essentially means these two ideas:

-2. We believe that humanity may relate personally with God through Jesus
+2. We believe that humanity can relate personally with God through Jesus Christ.

 We don't mean that Christianity is simply a personal religious preference, but that it's simply true – like gravity – and that it pulls and influences everything.
 There is nothing that exists that doesn't fall under the reign of Christ, because the death and resurrection of Jesus effects all creation (Philippians 2:9–11).